ToeKneeJin/Online-Instructor-Tracking-System/README.md

 # Welcome to my project in development.

-This project is currently in developement.
+This project is currently in development.

 ## Issue:
 My company (referred to as Company below) is an educational services company that provide tutoring sessions to students, and many tutoring sessions are outsources to independent contractors.
 There is a large number of contractors, and Company needs a more efficient system to keep track of instructor information and tutoring subjects to streamline the scheduling process.